-I additionally wish to thank Senator Murkowski for her hard work over the years on forest health issues and SRS bridge funding.
+I additionally wish to thank Senator Murkowski for her hard work over the years on SRS and forest health issues.

-We wish to thank Senator Murray, Budget Committee Chair, who has always supported Counties and Schools, including as a Chairman's mark both SRS and PILT as deficit neutral programs in the current Senate budget.
+And we wish to thank Senator Murray, Budget Committee Chair, who has always supported Counties and Schools, including as a Chairman's mark both SRS and PILT as deficit neutral programs in the current Senate budget.